EntTheTree/Webnovel-1/Draft 2.md

 She pulled out a book.
 “I bought you a souvenir.”

-“TK The memoirs in the capital”, it was a story written like a diary detailing the most popular spots in the capital.
+“The memoirs in the capital.”
+It was a book written like a someone’s diary detailing the most popular spots one had to see.

 “This looks expensive…”